sonata-project/SonataNotificationBundle/Resources/doc/reference/advanced_configuration.rst

                 # If is set, failed messages will be rejected and sent to this exchange
                 dead_letter_exchange:  null

-                # Only used by RabbitMQ
-                #
-                # If is set, failed messages will be routed to the queue using this key by dead-letter-exchange,
-                # otherwise it will be requeued to the original queue if `dead-letter-exchange` is set
-                #
-                # If is set, the queue must be configured with this key as routing_key
-                dead_letter_routing_key:  null

                 # Only used by Doctrine
                 #
                 # Defines types handled by the message backend